oskarkraak/minecraft-gulag-mod/README.md

 ## Install

-This is a fabric mod.
+This mod works with the Fabric mod loader.
 Since it only accesses server resources, it can be installed in the client for single-player or on a server for multiplayer.
 If installed on a server, the players **don't** need to install anything.